jccmarcondes/applydigital/README.md

 # Hackers News Posts App ✔️

-#### Hsckers News Posts App 📱 built as a challenge to Apply Digital company and shows the use of modern android architecture component with MVVM Architecture 🏗
+#### Hackers News Posts App 📱 built as a challenge to Apply Digital company and shows the use of modern android architecture component with MVVM Architecture 🏗

 The App is using the [Hackers News Api] to searching latest posts from the site Hackers News.